tecff/ansible/README.md

 To deploy all defined roles on all servers simply run `ansible-playbook site.yml`.

-To deploy only one server run `ansible-playbook -i "hostname," site.yml`.
+To deploy only one server run `ansible-playbook -l hostname site.yml`.

 ## Notes